mercyblanka/reforms/_posts/2019-02-28-lead-us-not-into-temptation.md

 Lead us not into temptation is in itself a promise we are to claim.
 We commit ourselves to God.
 If we choose to do so, we have the assurance in _1 Corinthians 10:13 "There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it."_.
 We will consider this passage again as we examine the second phrase.

 _**"And lead us not into temptation"**_, does God tempt people?
-If not, why ask Him not to lead us not to temptation?
+If not, why ask Him not to lead us into temptation?
 Or could it be that the text is wrong in its translation as suggested by some, perhaps the most famous by Pope Francis <sup>\*</sup>, who took issue with this phrase?
 How readest thou this part?

 In _James 1:13_, we read, _"Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man:"_.
 The next verse shows what tempts us, _"But every man is tempted, when he is drawn away of his own lust, and enticed."_.
 Considering those two verses, how then do we resolve passages such as _Genesis 22:1_ and _Matthew 4:1_?